Back to News

-Effective SKU management is essential for warehouse efficiency, with SKU velocity being a key metric for optimising operations.
+Effective SKU management is essential for warehouse efficiency, with SKU velocity being a key metric for optimizing operations.
 This guide goes over how to implement SKU profiling by velocity to streamline your warehouse management, reduce costs and improve productivity.

 What is SKU Velocity?